Meet Our Team

 Staff Members

 Chloe Moore (he/she) serves SCF as farm manager, where she grows and distributes healthy food and leads events such as BIPOC-only garden days.
 Chloe strives to reconnect people of color with land and food in ways that feel empowering, restorative, and delightful.
-He is a queer, Black, landless farmer, educator, and foster parent who loves to eat good food, sing to plants, and play in the dirt.
-Chloe is also a co-creator of Liberation Tools, providing free, hand-forged farm and garden tools to land stewards of color.
+He is a queer, Black and Borikua-Taino, land steward, educator, and parent who loves to eat good food, sing to plants, and play in the dirt.
+Chloe is also a co-creator of Liberation Tools.

 Chloe Moore among the trellised peas

-Kate Wheeler (she/they) is farm administrator for the Southside Community Farm, where she has worked since 2020.
-She is a queer urban farmer who has lived in Asheville for 11 years.
-She is anti-diet, anti-racist, and pro food-access.
-Her passion for farming is based in collaboration, reciprocity, and mutual aid.
-Find out more about her other work at Feed Asheville Farm here.
+Kate Wheeler (they/them) is farm administrator for the Southside Community Farm and program manager for the Feed AVL Veggie Box program.
+They are a queer urban farmer who has lived in Asheville for 14 years.
+They are anti-diet, anti-racist, and pro food-access.
+Their passion for farming is based in collaboration, reciprocity, and mutual aid.

 Kate Wheeler harvesting broccoli at SCF